-The Gene Technology Regulator (the Regulator) has received a licence application for the import, transport, storage, and disposal of a genetically modified (GM) vaccine, Qdenga, as part of its commercial supply in Australia as a human vaccine against dengue virus.
-The vaccine would be available under prescription for people travelling to dengue-affected areas.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence for the import, transport, storage, and disposal of a genetically modified (GM) vaccine, Qdenga, as part of its commercial supply in Australia as a human vaccine against dengue virus.
+The vaccine is intended to be available under prescription for people travelling to dengue-affected areas.